vonderborch/Velentr.Sprite/README.md

 - Sprite System
   - Simple Sprites: simple image/texture with positioning information
   - Animated Sprites: sprite using multiple sub-images to replicate an animation
-  - Composite Sprites: a combination of other sprite merged that are considered one entity
+  - Composite Sprites: a combination of other sprite merged that are considered one entity (scene graph)

 # Usage
 A full example can be seen in the dev environment: https://github.com/vonderborch/Velentr.Sprite/blob/main/Core/Velentr.Sprite.Core.DevEnv/Game1.cs